List of Legend of Heavenly Sphere Shurato characters: Trailo, the Gozanze Wisdom Queen

-Trailoh is the female member of the Beast Fang trio, who wears the Wyvern-shaped Shakti.
+Trailo is the female member of the Beast Fang trio, who wears the wyvern-shaped Shakti.
 She sets out to kill Shura-ō Shurato after the ignominious defeat of Kuṇḍalinī.
 Using a form of mist, she overpowers Shurato easily, although he manages to escape the mist and turn the battle to his favor.
 Trailō then erases Shurato's memories of Tenkūkai and his friends and sends him back to the earthly plane of existence, to the very moment of his match against Gai.
 Against all odds, Shurato recovers his memories of Tenkūkai and his condition as one of the Hachibushu, and discovers a way back.
 He engages Trailo in battle once again and finally kills her to save Reiga and Laksh's lives.